yassato/AraAphidGWAS/manuscript/manuscript.md

 In the studies of a ribosomal gene *REDUCED POLLEN NUMBER1* (*RDP1*), null mutants showed a pleiotropic effect on plant growth and pollen number in *A. thaliana* [@tsuchimatsu2020adaptive; @kakui2022pollen].
 Natural alleles of *RDP1* could alleviate pleiotropic growth defects [@tsuchimatsu2020adaptive].
 In our study, the other growth-related genes or other mutations of AT3G13882 might have reduced the aphid abundance.
-Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, natural alleles needs to be created using genomic editing first and then exchanged between natural accessions by crossing, Such quantitative complementation tests [@tsuchimatsu2020adaptive; @kakui2022pollen] will be needed to identify natural causal variants that alter aphid abundance through delayed growth.
+Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, natural alleles needs to be created using genome editing technology and then exchanged between natural accessions by crossing [@tsuchimatsu2020adaptive], Such quantitative complementation tests [@tsuchimatsu2020adaptive; @kakui2022pollen] will be needed to identify natural causal variants that alter aphid abundance through delayed growth.

 Discovery of flowering-associated loci is sometimes of main interests in GWAS, but other times conceals net genetic effects on other complex traits of interests [@hori2012variation; @onogi2016uncovering].